UGCLogistics/cargo_rewards/README.md

-# C.A.R.G.O Rewards Portal – Next.js + Supabase
+# C.A.R.G.O Rewards Portal - Next.js + Supabase

-This repository contains a fully–functional starting point for the **CARGO Rewards** portal built using the [Next.js App Router](https://nextjs.org/docs) and [Supabase](https://supabase.com) as the backend.
+This repository contains a fully-functional starting point for the **CARGO Rewards** portal built using the [Next.js App Router](https://nextjs.org/docs) and [Supabase](https://supabase.com) as the backend.
 It implements the core pieces of the loyalty program (user authentication, transaction capture, reward ledger and redemption requests) and provides a solid foundation on which to build features like admin dashboards and scheduled cashback evaluation.

 ## 🗂 Struktur Direktori